harjis/graph-cluster/README.md

 ### Inside the shell:

-`gem install travis`
+`gem install travis --version '1.8.10'`

 `travis login --org` or `travis login --com` for private projects

 ### Copy the unencrypted file to the directory you open docker in

-`travis encrypt-file service-account.json -r harjis/graph-cluster`
+`travis encrypt-file service-account.json -r harjis/graph-cluster --com`

 ### Create a secret in GC.
 Login to GC and open terminal